ChuckHend/pg_vectorize/README.md

 ## Overview

-pg_vectorize provides two ways to add semantic, full text, and hybrid to any Postgres making it easy to build retrieval-augmented generation (RAG) on Postgres.
-This top-level README focuses on the HTTP/server usage (the mode most suitable for managed Postgres instances), while still pointing to the Postgres extension docs for users who prefer an in-database SQL experience.
+pg_vectorize provides two ways to add semantic, full text, and hybrid search to any Postgres making it easy to build retrieval-augmented generation (RAG) on Postgres.
+This project provides an external server only implementation and SQL experience via a Postgres extension.

 Modes at a glance: